shreyajha10/React-Assignment-2/README.md

 - Home Page: Welcomes users and displays popular book categories.
  - Browse Books: Browse books by category, search for books by title or author, and view detailed information.
 - Book Details: View more details of a selected book, such as title, author, and description.
-- Add Book: A form to add a new book to the library (under development).
+- Add Book: A form to add a new book..
-- NotFound Page: A fallback page for invalid routes
+- NotFound Page: A fallback page for invalid routes.

 ## Installation and Setup Instructions